AE 19: Increase in cost-burdened households in the United States

 We have already seen this semester that the cost of housing in the United States has been rising for several decades.
 A household is considered cost-burdened if they spend more than 30% of their income on housing costs.

-In this application exercise we will explore trends in the percentage of cost-burdened rental households in the 10 largest metropolitan statistical areas (MSAs).1 The relevant data can be found in data/msa-renters-burden.csv.
+In this application exercise we will explore trends in the percentage of cost-burdened rental households in the 10 largest core-based statistical areas (CBSAs).1 The relevant data can be found in data/cbsa-renters-burden.csv.

 renter_burden